Visualizing Image Content to Explain Novel Image Discovery: Methods

 To visualize DEMUD explanations in CNN feature space, we require a method that can convert (or invert) CNN feature vectors back into the image domain.
 We considered several methods for this step.
 Let $\Phi(x)$ be the feature vector the represents image $x$.
 The Deep Goggle method employs gradient descent to generate a synthetic input image $y$ that minimizes the Euclidean loss in {\em feature} space between $\Phi(x)$ and $\Phi(y)$, the feature vector of the generated image~\citep{mahendran:deepgoggle15}. \citet{dosovitskiy:upconv16} trained an up-convolutional (UC) network to predict the original image $x$ given a feature vector $\Phi(x)$ by minimizing the Euclidean loss in {\em image} space between $x$ and $UC(\Phi(x))$, the output of the UC network.
 In later work, the same authors replaced the pixel-space Euclidean loss with DeePSiM, a weighted sum of feature-space loss, image-space loss, and an adversarial loss determined by a discriminator model~\citep{dosovitskiy:gen16}.
 While Deep Goggle is able to visualize fine details such as texture, we found that colors and object locations were often not faithful to the original image.
 On the other hand, the UC method accurately represented colors and locations, but generated blurry images; this is a well-known issue with generative models optimizing image-space Euclidean loss~\citep{mathieu:videomse16}.
 The UC DeePSiM method yielded the best results, generating feature vector visualizations with sharp edges, detailed textures, and accurate shapes and colors.
-We adopted the latter method for this study.
+We adopted the latter method for this study.{We adopted the latter method, which provided the implementation for CaffeNet's fully connected layers.}

 The UC DeePSiM model was trained to invert feature vectors that were directly extracted from natural images, which differs from our visualization goal.
 We seek to visualize two synthetic items that constitute the DEMUD explanation: the reconstruction $\hat\mathbf{x}'$ and its residual $\mathbf{r}$.
 We made two changes to UC DeePSiM to enable its application to these feature vectors.